 Hazon will support Coalition members in the following ways, so you can confidently commit to climate action:

-Each month, Hazon will host webinars designed to support your climate action planning.
+Each month, Hazon will host learning sessions designed to support your climate action planning.
 Topics will include:

 - Creating and Buying Clean Electricity